Bleizaun/TypeToMe/readme.md

 ## Known issues

-* Quests started by items are auto-accepted but not skipped by the addon.
+* Some quests started by items are auto-accepted but not skipped by the addon.

+* Normalizing text sometimes creates extra new lines in readable item texts.